Exposure to opioids across pregnancy

 We are interested in how early life experience alters future behavior, both transiently & permanently.
 Current research in the lab examines how early life pain impacts juvenile and adult responses to stress-, anxiety-, and pain-provoking stimuli.

 Infants represent one of the fastest growing populations with substance abuse disorder.
 Ongoing research in the lab is studying how early life exposure to morphine impacts brain development and future behavioral responses to stress and pain.
+We are also examining the mechanisms whereby this early life pain alters immune signaling.

 Impact of Sex & Age on Pain & Analgesia